-This policy provides an overview of the rights and responsibilities of Board members, management, our people, and stakeholders in relation to corporate governance at WorkCover Queensland (WorkCover).
+This policy provides an overview of corporate governance at WorkCover Queensland (WorkCover).

 What is corporate governance?

-The term 'corporate governance' refers to the system by which organisations are directed and controlled, ensuring that activities are undertaken with due diligence and accountability.
-It is the 'framework of rules, relationships, systems, and processes within and by which authority is exercised and controlled in corporations.'
+The term ‘corporate governance’ refers to the system by which organisations are directed, controlled and held to account.
+It is the ‘framework of rules, relationships, systems, and processes within and by which authority is exercised and controlled.’

 - strengthen community confidence and enhance our public reputation.